kinojms/obsidian-notes/STCLOUD/V. AWS Cloud Security.md

 	- to protect, use encryption
 2. transit - data being sent to the network
 	- protected using a Transport Layer Security (TLS)
+3. memory - data being processed

+If you ever used cracked software,